marqo-ai/getting_started_marqo_cloud/GettingStartedMarqoCloud.md

 </p>

-# Geting Started with Marqo Cloud
+# Getting Started with Marqo Cloud

 Welcome to the Marqo Cloud getting started guide.
 In this page we will go through how to get set up and running with Marqo Cloud starting from your first time login through to building your first application with Marqo.

 # Navigating the Console

-In this section we will get aquainted with the console.
+In this section we will get acquainted with the console.

 If you haven't made an account yet then you can [sign up here](https://cloud.marqo.ai/).